mvanbrab/water-level/doc/pictures-transmitter.md

 # Pictures related to the transmitter

-*The pictures shown below give an impression of the original implementation.
+*Initial pictures shown below give an impression of the original implementation.
 Some modifications were needed to solve the condensation issue explained in [this lesson learned](ll02.md).
-So before trying to reconstruct, have a look at the solution found there!*
+Pictures including these modifications were copied at the bottom.*

 ## The printed circuit board